Danfoss - The journey to Engineering Tomorrow

 2010s: Engineering Tomorrow, today

 Key innovations: In 2012, Danfoss is the first to integrate variable speed technology in commercial air-conditioning.
 Danfoss Link™ smart heating is introduced.
 In 2014 alone, 213 new patents are granted.
+In 2019 Danfoss established an IoT collaboration with Microsoft to bring domain expertise in Refrigeration and HVAC to the cloud.

 The team: Sales turnover doubles 2006-2016, with 22% increase in employees.